manisuec/manisuec.github.io/_posts/2019-10-12-imagegrid-materialui-react.md

 A simple example of a scrollable image grid using Material UI in ReactJS.
 We had a requirement for a scrollable image grid which will load images lazily.
 We started with the [Grid List](https://material-ui.com/components/grid-list/) example provided in Material UI.

 We added a few more capabilities

-a) Load images lazily
+1. Load images lazily
-b) On clicking the tile, bigger size image is displayed with download option.
+2. On clicking the tile, bigger size image is displayed with download option.

 - Image Grid ![Image Grid](/img/posts/ss_0.png)
 - Expaned Image ![Expanded Image](/img/posts/ss_1.png)